Efficient Quantum Polar Codes Requiring No Preshared Entanglement: Using Quantum Polar Codes for Pauli or Erasure Channels

 where we have used $(\widetilde G_{M}^K )^{-1}=\widetilde G_{M}^K$.
 The frozen qubits are measured with respect to the phase basis and its outcomes are sent again to Bob.
 The remaining qubits form the system $\hat A$.

-\begin{myprop} The encoding of the distillation scheme can be done with $O(N \log N)$ steps. \end{myprop} \begin{proof} The $M$ polar transformations with respect to the amplitude basis can be performed in $O(M L \log L)$ complexity.
+\begin{mythm} The encoding of the distillation scheme can be done with $O(N \log N)$ steps. \end{mythm} \begin{IEEEproof} The $M$ polar transformations with respect to the amplitude basis can be performed in $O(M L \log L)$ complexity.
 The second polar transform, this time with respect to the phase basis, has $O(MK \log(MK))$ complexity, where $K=|\bar A|$.
 Hence it follows that all the amplitude measurements require $O(M(L-K))$ operations and all phase measurements can be done with $O(MK)$ complexity.
-From the polarization phenomenon (cf.\ Theorem~\ref{thm:polarizationPhenomenon}) we obtain that $K=O(L)$ which proves the assertion. \end{proof}
+From the polarization phenomenon (cf.\ Theorem~\ref{thm:polarizationPhenomenon}) we obtain that $K=O(L)$ which proves the assertion. \end{IEEEproof}